-Barry Cheng is the co-head of the Banking & Finance Practice Group in China and Hong Kong.
+Barry Cheng is a consultant in the Banking & Finance Practice Group in Hong Kong.
 PLC Which lawyer? ranks him as a leading lawyer in project finance and banking for lenders and borrowers.
 He is also top-ranked by Chambers Asia Pacific, Chambers Global and Legal 500 Asia Pacific in banking and finance.
 Chambers Asia Pacific also recommends him for restructuring/insolvency work in China and Hong Kong, while IFLR 1000 cites him as a leading lawyer for banking in China, and bank lending and project finance in Hong Kong.
 Mr. Cheng is admitted as a solicitor in Hong Kong, England & Wales, Singapore and the Australian Capital Territory.

 Mr. Cheng’s practice is focused on project finance, loans and credit facilities, as well as securitization and structured finance.
 He mainly handles international financing transactions, with a particular emphasis on project-related financing and structured financing in the PRC.
 He also provides sound legal advice on creditors’ rights, and assists clients in their financial restructurings.
 Mr. Cheng also focuses on financings for large cross-border transactions by leading Chinese corporations.